 Members

-We are a group of researchers with a mix of post-docs and PhD students, led by our PI Professor Andrew Jamieson.
+We are a group of researchers with a mix of post-docs and PhD students, led by Professor Andrew Jamieson.
 We often welcome project and summer students into our group for short research projects.

 Professor Andrew Jamieson